-On the first phase (September 2018 - July 2019), there were over 20 participants and members of their families visiting and engaging on different levels throughout the project.
-Three core consistent members who have aphasia and brain injuries attended IAT workshops every week over the 10 months.
+During September 2018 to July 2019, there were more than 20 participants and members of their families visiting and engaging on different levels throughout the project.
+Three consistent members who have aphasia and brain injuries attended IAT workshops every week over 10 months.

 Gráinne Hallahan, lead theatre artist and facilitator

 Ainé Ní Laoghaire, actor and assisting theatre facilitator

 Robbie Blake, singer and composer

 The principal aim was to establish the first Irish Aphasia Theatre Company to provide: